RTEMS/rtems-docs/user/start/basics.rst

 *prefix*.
 We view this *prefix* as a production level path and we place development versions under a different *prefix* away from the production versions.
-Under this top level *prefix* we place the various versions we need for development, for example the version 4.11.0 the *prefix* would be :file:`/opt/rtems/4.11.0`.
+Under this top level *prefix* we place the various versions we need for development, for example the version 4.11.0 *prefix* would be :file:`/opt/rtems/4.11.0`.
 If an update called 4.11.1 is released the *prefix* would be :file:`/opt/rtems/4.11.1`.
 These are recommendations and the choice of what you use is entirly yours.
 You may decide to have a single path for all RTEMS 4.11 releases of :file:`/opt/rtems/4.11`.

-For Windows a typical prefix is :file:`C:\\opt` and as an MSYS2 path this is :file:`/c/opt`.
+For Windows a typical prefix is :file:`C:\\opt\\rtems` and as an MSYS2 path this is :file:`/c/opt/rtems`.

 .. _project_sandboxing: